Form 8.3 - The Vanguard Group, Inc.: Pearson plc

 DJ Form 8.3 - The Vanguard Group, Inc.: Pearson plc

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Pearson plc 16-March-2022 / 12:51 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Pearson plc 17-March-2022 / 13:29 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------